CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/06.cds/40.Deployment Steps/default.md

 #### Deployment and Configuration

 The HDM appliance must be installed from the OVF in the HDM package.
-Be sure to check that the placement and sizing of the deploymenUt conforms to the requirements mentioned above.
+Be sure to check that the placement and sizing of the deployment conforms to the requirements mentioned above.
 To deploy the appliance, use the “Deploy OVF Template**” **option in vCenter (figure 6).

 _Figure 6: Launching the “Deploy OVF” Template in vCenter_